 - What integrations will I need to incorporate?

-One final big benefit to Replit worth mentioning is its integration with Microsoft enterprise business tools, which allows companies that already rely heavily on Microsoft to quickly integrate it.
+One final big benefit to Replit worth mentioning is its integration with Microsoft enterprise business tools, which allows companies that already rely heavily on Microsoft to integrate it quickly.
 It’s not covered in this guide, but GitHub Copilot is similarly integrated with Microsoft’s systems if you’re looking for an alternative that delivers the same value in that area.

 Verdict: Which Coding Platform Is Best for You?